Median-point approximation and its application for the study of fermionic systems: Cooper pair instability

 \section{Cooper pair instability}

 The previous section describes a transition into a spin-charge-density wave phase as an instability of the saddle-point value $\mathbf{M}_{\rm sp}$.
 In the present section, we are considering an instability towards Cooper pair formation, which is signalled by the divergence of the corresponding correlation function, defined in Eq.\;(\ref{cooper_corrfunc}).
-Namely, the correlation function is generated when adding a source term of the BCS form

-and differentiating with respect to $\Delta$ and $\Delta^{*}$.
+Namely, the correlation function is generated when adding a source term of the BCS form Eq.\;(\ref{cooper_source}) and differentiating with respect to $\Delta$ and $\Delta^{*}$.
 This term can be interpreted as a pairing interaction term

 where $\rho^{a}_{\mathbf{q}_1,\mathbf{q}_2} =\Delta^{*}_{\mathbf{q}_1,-\mathbf{q}_1}\Delta_{\mathbf{q}_2,-\mathbf{q}_2}$.
 This is a specific case of the more general interaction defined earlier by Eq.\;(\ref{u_total_inbound}), which depends on the total inbound momentum,